Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it Herschel}-SPIRE Observations: Results

 We rerun the entire pipeline on both data and simulations (CMB + kSZ + tSZ + \texttt{Uncorr-}CIB + \texttt{Uncorr-}radio) to reconstruct the tSZ map for different ($S_{150} \in [6, 10, 20]\ \mjy$) point source masking schemes.
 Next, we subtract the baseline tSZ map ($S_{150} = \baselinemaskingthreshold\ \mjy$ masking) from each of the above maps and compute the power spectrum of this difference map which we represent as $C_{\ell}^{yy_{\rm {\bf diff}}}$.
 The signals in the unmasked regions are removed in the difference maps, so we are only sensitive to signals within the point source mask regions.
 This contribution is dominated by the signal from unmasked point sources, along with non‑zero contributions from the CMB, kSZ, and tSZ signals at the source locations, as well as correlations among these components.

 We present the results in Fig.~\ref{ymap_spectra_data_source_masking}: green squares, yellow hexagons, and red diamonds correspond to thresholds of $S_{150} \in [6, 10, 20]\ \mjy$ used in the difference maps.
 A first observation is that the signal in the difference maps $C_{\ell}^{yy_{\rm {\bf diff}}}$ is substantially larger than in the baseline‑masking case shown in Fig.~\ref{fig_ymap_spectra_data_plus_literature}, particularly for the 10 and 20 mJy masking thresholds, and is dominated by point sources.
 This illustrates the rationale behind our choice of applying a masking threshold of $S_{150} = \baselinemaskingthreshold\ \mjy$ for the baseline case.
 The violins in the figure show the scatter in the simulations which includes both the statistical errors and also the systematic error from the uncorrelated radio sources as described in \S\ref{sec_sys_errors}.
+Replacing the simulations with analytic estimates of the radio source power using \texttt{de Zotti}, \texttt{Tucci}, and \texttt{Lagache} source counts does not show any difference in the observed scatter.
 We quantify the agreement between the data and the simulations (which do not include the correlation between the tSZ signal and bright point sources) by computing the $\chi^{2}_{\rm null}$ for each case.
 We define the $p$-value as the fraction of simulations with $\chi^{2}_{\rm null}$ larger than that of the data, and we find that these values lie in the range 0.1–0.9 across all cases.
 Thus the observed changes are fully consistent with the scatter expected from the simulations, indicating no significant correlations between tSZ and the bright radio sources in our field.